truonghoangnguyen/nikaya2/.scripts/nm-all-out/077-the-greater-discourse-to-sakuludayin.md

 [^768]: The kasina is a meditation object derived from a physical device that provides a support for acquiring the inwardly visualised sigh.
 Thus, for example, a disk made of clay can be used as the preliminary object for practising the earth-kasina, a bowl of water for practising the waterkasina.
 The kasinas are explained in detail in Vsm IV and V. There, however, the space-kasina is restricted to limited space, and the consciousness-kasina is replaced by the light-kasina.

-[^769]: The similes for the jhānas also appear in MN 39, as do the similes for the last three types of knowledge at $\S \S 34-36$.
+[^769]: The similes for the jhānas also appear in MN 39, as do the similes for the last three types of knowledge at §§34-36.

 [^770]: §§29-36 describe eight varieties of higher knowledge which, in the Sāmaññaphala Sutta, are designated superior fruits of recluseship.